kbase/execution_engine2/unit_testing_guidelines.md

 Note that the same situation may arise in a class that needs to contact the workspace regularly and constructs the client in its `__init__` method.

-This makes the function difficult to unit test as if run as is, it will contact the workspace service, which means that to run the test the workspace service must be running and populated with data, or a mock service must be running that can validate the call and return the expected payload.
+This makes the function difficult to unit test, as if run as-is, it will contact the workspace service.
+This means that to run the test the workspace service must be running and populated with data, or a mock service must be running that can validate the call and return the expected payload.